 There are a number of questions that may reveal information about an applicant's national origin, and these should be avoided.
 For example, obvious questions about citizenship, country of birth, ancestry or descent should not be asked.
 But, you should also avoid the more subtle forms of inquiry like: "What languages do you speak?" or "Have you ever served in the armed forces of another country?"

 What you should ask

 Remember the goal is to get the applicant to explain things.
-For example, ask the applicant to describe their current or prior duties.
+For example, ask the applicant to describe his or her current or prior duties.
 Then, ask which duties the applicant liked least or most, and why.
 You should always ask why the applicant wants to leave current employment.
-In many cases, this discussion reveals victim-like characteristics that suggest that the applicant does not get along well with others, may have issues with customers, or worse, may resent authority and/or supervision.
-A similar inquiry asks the applicant what he or she would have most wanted to change about their current or last job and why.
+In many cases, this discussion reveals victim-like characteristics that suggest the applicant does not get along well with others, may have issues with customers, or worse, may resent authority and/or supervision.
+A similar inquiry asks the applicant what he or she would have most wanted to change about his or her current or last job and why.

 It is also useful to ask questions that are open-ended but framed in a particular context.
 For example, "How would you handle a customer/co-worker/vendor/caller who is irate and obnoxious?"
 You can also direct your inquiry at particular circumstances or issues.
 For example, "What would you do if you think it is too hot to work outside?" or "What would you do if you think there is too much ice on the ground?"
 You can probe to see how the applicant will respond to adversity.
 "How would you handle a situation where you believe a co-worker or supervisor is not telling the truth?"